mattfeltonma/azure-network-journey/README.md

 **Note that in the patterns with firewalls, the firewalls are assumed to have a separate dedicated network interface in a management subnet.
 This is not shown in the diagrams.**

+**Credit for blackhole routes in the advanced patterns to [Palo Alto](https://www.paloaltonetworks.com/resources/guides/azure-transit-vnet-deployment-guide).**

 For detail on the traffic flows of the more complex network architectures listed here, reference [this repository](https://github.com/mattfeltonma/azure-networking-patterns).

 ## Sections